-Jon is gearing up to defend the Wall and the North, dispatching our good friend Tormund to the a castle that is most likely on the Night King’s hit list.
+Jon is gearing up to defend the Wall and the North, dispatching our good friend Tormund to the East Watch castle that is most likely on the Night King’s hit list.
 Jon isn’t paying any mind to Cersei, though, something Sansa feels is problematic.
 Hey, me too.
 Yes, Cersei isn’t a zombie ice king, but she shouldn’t be taken lightly.
 Sansa had some good points, Jon had some good points.
 Let’s just leave it at that.

 2a.)
 The Needle & the Damage Done

 Arya returned to Westeros at the end of last season and subsequently murdered Walder Frey and his two oldest sons.
 It was great.
 She made a pie, sliced his throat.
 All that training really paid off.
 So it was a little odd at first when Sunday’s episode started with none other than Walder Frey addressing a collection of his best nimrods, jackasses and bungling idiots.
 Was this a flash back?